h7y/arun.app/post/a-quick-introduction-to-material-design-using-materialize.md

 <p class="red">Lorem Ipsum</p>
 ```

-Additionally, you can also lighten or darken a color by giving it another class name lighten-1 or darken-1.
-For example, <h1 class=”blue lighten-1”>Sample Text</h1>.
+Additionally, you can also lighten or darken a color by giving it another class name `lighten-1` or `darken-1`.
+For example, `<h1 class=”blue lighten-1”>Sample Text</h1>`.
 The 1 can be replaced with numbers up to 5 for lighten and up to 4 for darken.
 Higher numbers would apply lighter or darker shades of the color.

 ## Buttons

-To Materialize a button, just give it the class name btn.
-You can also add a cool animation to it by giving it another class waves-effect.
-If you need a larger button, btn-large class can be used.
+To Materialize a button, just give it the class name `btn`.
+You can also add a cool animation to it by giving it another class `waves-effect`.
+If you need a larger button, `btn-large` class can be used.
 For example:

 ```html
 <!-- Materialized button without click animation -->